spil3141/SRM/README.md

  Note: Leap Motion SDK for this Project Supports Only Python 2.7 .
 ### How to setup the Demo:
  - Download or Clone the Repository on your local computer.
- - Using Pip (python's package installer) install all  necessary python modules.
+ - Using Pip (python's package installer) install all  necessary python modules for this project.
       - numpy
       - sckit-learn
       - pandas